GU-DataLab/misinfo-generating-training-data/README.md

 ## Acknowledgments

 We would like to thank the MDI staff and the members of the Georgetown University DataLab for their support.
-We also thank the anonymous reviewers for the detailed and thoughtful reviews.
-Finally, we acknowledge the National Science Foundation awards #1934925 and #1934494.
+We also acknowledge the National Science Foundation awards #1934925 and #1934494.